PharaonicJackson/fruit_vegetebal_analyser/README.md

 ## Running Tests

 To run tests, run the following script : test_the_model.py.
-Select your folder in argument with inside the photos to guess.
+Select the path of the photo to guess.
-It will be displayed the list of fruits or vegetebals in the folder with the percentage of certainty.
+In return, will be displayed the fruit or vegetebal with the percentage of certainty.

 ## Environnment